A client asked, “What is the one roadblock I will encounter when improving the culture of leadership in my company?

 My client is doomed to a life of Sisyphean tasks with little hope of business growth, financial freedom, or the ability to take some time off.

-Once we identified that my client was getting in her way of reaching their potential, we agreed that she had two choices.
+Once we identified that my client was getting in the way of reaching their potential, we agreed that she had two choices.

 1. Get comfortable with being the “key” employee and never achieve the kind of time and money freedom she wanted; or,